mathewgomas-alfred/mathewgomas.io/reference_manual/preferences/general_settings.rst

 Unnamed autosave files are hidden by default
     This determines whether the filename of autosaves has a period prepended to the name.
 On Linux and Mac OS this is a technique to ensure the file is hidden by default.
 Create Backup File
     When selected Krita will, upon save, rename the original file as a backup file and save the current image to the original name.
-The result is that you will have saved the image, and there will be a copy of the image that is saved seperately as a backup.
+The result is that you will have saved the image, and there will be a copy of the image that is saved separately as a backup.
 This is useful in case of crashes during saves.
 Backup File Location
     The default location these backups should be stored.